knetikmedia/knetikcloud-csharp-net35-client/docs/StoreShoppingCartsApi.md

 Add an item to the cart

 Currently, carts cannot contain virtual and real currency items at the same time.
-Furthermore, the API only support a single virtual item at the moment
+Furthermore, the API only support a single virtual item at the moment. <br><br><b>Permissions Needed:</b> SHOPPING_CARTS_ADMIN or owner

 ### Example
 ```csharp